 So 4K takes up 3x storage space compared to default option, and 6x more than 720p.
 Therefore, any 4K videos recorded can be transferred to the PC.
 Make sure you have free space to accommodate the size of the video.

-Users who don’t have iPhone 6s or 6s plus can modify the quality of the video by choosing the third option (1080p HD at 60FPS).
+Users who don’t have iPhone 6s, 6s plus, 7 or 7 plus can modify the quality of the video by choosing the third option (1080p HD at 60FPS).
 It can play on televisions and monitors because most of them are in par at this resolution, but clearly the future of video recording lies in 4K.